harp-tech/harp-tech.github.io/tutorials/hobgoblin-acquisition.md

 > [!TIP]
 > You can use another sensor (such as a potentiometer, pushbutton, etc) and one of the other analog input channels by changing the appropriate properties.

-Within Bonsai:
+In Bonsai:

 :::workflow
 ![Hobgoblin Device Operator](../workflows/hobgoblin-device-operator.bonsai)
 :::

 - Insert a [`Device`] operator from the `Harp.Hobgoblin` package.
-This operator is the first node you will normally add to your workflow when using any Harp device, and initializes a connection to the device.
+This type of operator is used to receive data from a Harp devices and send commands to it.
-- Set the `PortName` property of the [`Device`] operator to the communications port of the `Hobgoblin` (e.g. `COM7`).
+- Set the `PortName` property of the [`Device`] operator to the serial port `Hobgoblin` is connected to (e.g. `COM7`).
+- Start the workflow.
+If you see the output of the [`Device`] operator you should observe a continuous stream of `HarpMessages`.

 > [!NOTE]
 > Notice how the [`Device`] operator automatically changes its name to `Hobgoblin` when added to the workflow.
 In this tutorial, we will be referring to the original name of the operator in the Bonsai `Toolbox`, which will be different from how it appears in your workflow or in the workflow images shown.